Windhoek, Namibia

 Budget-Friendly:

-1. Joe's Beerhouse: A lively spot known for its hearty portions of traditional Namibian dishes.
+1. Joe's Beerhouse: A lively and casual spot known for its generous portions of grilled meats and traditional Namibian dishes.

-2. Xwama Traditional Restaurant: Offers authentic Namibian cuisine in a casual setting.
+2. Sardinia Blue Olive: Offers affordable Mediterranean and Namibian fusion cuisine in a cozy setting.

 Mid-Range: